uBizzy/koseven/system/guide/ko7/files.md

 # Cascading Filesystem

-The KO7 filesystem is a hierarchy of similar directory structures that cascade.
-The hierarchy in KO7 (used when a file is loaded by [KO7::find_file]) is in the following order:
+The Koseven filesystem is a hierarchy of similar directory structures that cascade.
+The hierarchy in Koseven (used when a file is loaded by [KO7::find_file]) is in the following order:

 1. **Application Path**
    Defined as `APPPATH` in `index.php`.
 The default value is `application`.